manjushsh/local-code-completion-configs/README.md

 ## Prerequisites
 - [Ollama](https://ollama.com/) installed on your system.
 You can visit [Ollama](https://ollama.com/) and download application as per your system.
-- AI model in this case we are using Codellama.
+- AI model that we will be using here is Codellama.
+Code Llama is a model for generating and discussing code, built on top of Llama 2.
+It’s designed to make workflows faster and efficient for developers and make it easier for people to learn how to code.
+It can generate both code and natural language about code.
+Code Llama supports many of the most popular programming languages used today, including Python, C++, Java, PHP, Typescript (Javascript), C#, Bash and more.
+If not installed, you can install wiith following command:
 You can install it with

 ``` bash
 ollama pull codellama
 ```
-You can optionally install `Starcoder 2 3B` for code autocomplete by running
+You can also install `Starcoder 2 3B` for code autocomplete by running:
 ```bash
 ollama pull starcoder2:3b
 ```